 Iqaluit Beach is a stunning beach located near Beechy Island, Nunavut.
 It is a great spot for swimming, sunbathing, and exploring the local wildlife.
 The beach is surrounded by snow-capped mountains and is a great place to take in the breathtaking views of the Arctic Ocean.
 The beach is also home to a variety of sea birds, seals, and other marine life.

-Is Beechy Island, Nunavut a good cruise port?
+Is Beechy Island, Nunavut a good port?

 No, Beechy Island, Nunavut is not a good cruise port.
 There are no cruise ships that visit Beechy Island, and the island does not have any facilities or services for cruise ships.

-How safe is Beechy Island, Nunavut cruise port?
+Is Beechy Island, Nunavut a safe port?